SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 Note that you can supply a relative or absolute path to alternate_config.yaml if it is in another directory

-Arguments can be combined e.g. - `python exporter.py --config=alternate_config.yaml --formats pdf json`
+Arguments can be combined e.g. - `python exporter.py --config=alternate_config.yaml --format pdf json`

 ## Export settings